1. Blogging: 1st posting for your blog due was last Sunday.

 - Find good partners (3-4) to work on this project.
 You can work by yourself but I would suggest you to work with at least one partner.

-- Choose a topic.
+- Choose a topic and sign-up here.
 Come up with an idea for your video (make sure it matches a learning goal and California Standard.

 - By only watching your video, students should be able to learn the subject.
 So make sure you have clear target learners and clear learning goals; You will need to describe these when you submit your project.